 Your city or county likely charges fees for permit applications and inspections.
 To incentivize electrification equipment and efficiency improvements, consider reducing or removing permit fees for certain permit applications.
-This will likely require a study into permit fee revenue and your community's capacity to forgo that revenue.
-Because removing or reducing permit fees results in lower department revenue, speak with permit and building officials, finance division, administration, and other city or county leadership to understand if this is an option for you.
+This will likely require some research into permit fee revenue and your community's capacity to reduce or forgo that revenue.
+Because removing or reducing permit fees results in lower department revenue, speak with permit and building officials, finance division, administration, and other city or county leadership to understand if this is an option for the organization.